alemolinaTest/ITCrowd/README.md

 # ITCrowd
 Weather App Dagger2, ROOM, AndroidNetworking, DataBinding, ViewModel (MVVM), reactivex

-Se usa Dagger2 para Dependency Injections
+Use of Dagger2 for Dependency Injections

-ROOM para presistencia
+ROOM and Shared Preferences for persistency

-AndroidNetworking en lugar de Retrofit, solo a modo de prueba.
-Perimite devolver Observables y es 2 veces mas rapida segun blogs.
+AndroidNetworking instead Retrofit, just to test it.
+Allow to get Observables as a response y it suppose to be 2 times faster.

-DataBinding para evitar asignaciones de views y eventos por codigo
+DataBinding for views data assignement

-ViewModel con LiveData para evitar perdida de datos en Configuration Changes
+ViewModel with LiveData

-LiveData respeta el lifecycle de activities o fragments.
-LiveData actualiza observers que estan en estado activo.
+LiveData respect activities and fragments lifecycle .
+LiveData updates active observers .